tayganr/purviewlab/modules/module10.md

 ## :tada: Summary

 In this module, you learned how to get started with the Azure Purview REST API.
-To learn more about the Azure Purview REST API, check out the [Swagger documentation](https://github.com/Azure/Purview-Samples/raw/master/rest-api/PurviewCatalogAPISwagger.zip).
+To learn more about the Azure Purview REST API, check out the Azure Purview [Swagger documentation](https://github.com/Azure/Purview-Samples/raw/master/rest-api/PurviewCatalogAPISwagger.zip).